Athletics-Richardson seizes spot on Team USA; Felix continues bid

 “I’m highly blessed and grateful,” said Richardson, who told a television reporter that she learned last week that her biological mother had passed away.

-“Nobody but them and my coach know what I go through on a day-to-day basis,” pointing to her family in the stands.
+“Nobody but them and my coach know what I go through on a day-to-day basis,” pointing to her family, moments after she had embraced her grandmother in the stands.

 Richardson, who posted a 10.64 in the semi-finals earlier in the day, leads a trio of first-time Olympians in the event, with 26-year-old Javianne Oliver and Teahna Daniels, 24, joining her on Team USA, as the Stars and Stripes aims to earn its first gold in the event in more than two decades.